 - No-clean.
 As the name indicates, no-clean flux is formulated such that cleaning is not necessary.
 Some argue that even though no-clean flux does not require cleaning, the flux should be removed anyway.
 Unfortunately, no-clean flux is very difficult to remove, requiring the use of flux cleaners containing acetone, hexane, and other harsh solvents.

-If you would like to minimize the solder inventory in your toolbox, I suggest purchasing solder with RMA flux.
-Alternatively, I suggest using water-soluble flux for circuits that can be easily cleaned and no-clean flux in situations where cleaning is difficult or impossible.
+If you would like to minimize the solder inventory in your toolbox, your best option is solder with RMA flux.
+Alternatively, I recommend using water-soluble flux for circuits that can be easily cleaned and no-clean flux in situations where cleaning is difficult or impossible.

 Note that many PCB rework materials, such as de-soldering braid (Solder-Wick, for example) contain flux.
 Ensure that your various sources of flux are compatible, i.e. if you are soldering with RMA flux, make sure to use Solder-Wick with RMA flux for solder removal.

 Liquid flux and flux pens

 Solder wire for electronics already has flux embedded in it so it is very rare that I use any additional flux.
 That said, a little additional flux can be helpful for rework and manual assembly of components with a fine pin pitch such as ICs in BGA, QFN, and TQFP packages.

 Flux is available in liquid and gel form but these forms tend to be pretty messy to work with.
 A flux pen is a better alternative as it allows dispensing of a thin film of flux where you need it: on the component and on the PCB pads.
 Flux pens contain liquid flux and have a fibreglass tip for dispensing it.
 They are very similar to paint pens – push the tip until the flux saturates the tip then 'paint' the flux where you want it.